Experts say COVID-19 cases don’t tell whole story - NewsBreak

 At the same time, the nation must get used to dealing with the coronavirus as it would deal with an annual flu season.
 It’s a challenge for most parts of American life, from schools and businesses that have to consider worker and student safety, to professional sports leagues that must decide how long someone sits out after a positive test — even if the person is vaccinated and not symptomatic.

 “Omicron in a way is the first test of what it means to live with COVID-19,” said Wen.
-“And by that I mean we are going to see many people getting infected but as long as our hospital systems are not overwhelmed and as long as vaccinated people are generally protected against severe outcomes, that is how we end the pandemic phase and switch into the endemic phase.”Fauci: US should consider vaccine mandate for US air travel
+“And by that I mean we are going to see many people getting infected but as long as our hospital systems are not overwhelmed and as long as vaccinated people are generally protected against severe outcomes, that is how we end the pandemic phase and switch into the endemic phase.”Fauci says CDC cut isolation time so people return to work faster

 The omicron strain is so infectious that once the current surge has faded in the United States, it’s likely a large majority of the population will either have been vaccinated against COVID-19 or have been infected, experts say.
 At that point, the focus should shift away from preventing infection to preventing serious illness, multiple experts said, a message already being echoed in some corners of the White House.